 - Working to end homelessness by providing housing and shelter to ensure that families have a safe space in which to live and grow.

 Women of Distinction Leadership Award recipients should support this vision and reflect that commitment in their achievements.
-Recipients actively advocate for policy changes that are intended to produce equitable outcomes for all.
+Recipients actively advocate for change that is intended to produce equitable outcomes for all.
 They serve as role models, mentors, and sponsors for other women and girls to help close the leadership gap.

 - Please fill out the nomination form.
 Each section has a word limit, so please be clear and concise.

-- Include 2 to 3 support forms (no more than 1 can be from an immediate family member).
+- Include (1) support form.
 Each section has a word limit, so please be clear and concise.

 - Nomination formatting notes: